wayfair-incubator/extra-model/README.md

 bumpversion major|minor|patch -n --verbose
 ```

+Please notice that the the git working directory is expected to be clean when running `bumpversion`.

+After successfully running `bumpversion`, please run `git push && git push --tags` to synchronize the local repository with the remote one.

 ## Learn more

 Our [official documentation][official_documentation] is the best place to continue learning about `extra-model`: